 All members of the faculty, staff, and student body are members of their respective senates.
 The larger constituent group elects the officers of their respective senates.
 The voices of the faculty, staff, and students are heard in College/District conversations through their councils and the executive officers.
 The constitutions and bylaws of the senates are included in Appendix 3 of this document.

 Further, AB 1725 identifies the primacy of faculty in academic matters.
-It identifies ten points of academic matters, and additional professional matters as agreed to between the Academic Senate and the Board of Trustees.
-Commonly known as the “ten plus one,” this mandate is actualized at our college through the charge and the composition of the College Standing Committees, where academic and professional matters are discussed and faculty expertise is given voice.
+It identifies ten points of academic matters and additional professional matters as agreed to between the Academic Senate and the Board of Trustees.
+Commonly known as the “ten plus one,” this mandate is actualized at our college through the charge and the composition of the College Governance Committees, where academic and professional matters are discussed and faculty expertise is given voice.

-2.1.2 College Standing Committees
+2.1.2 College Governance Committees

-To carry out the mandate of participatory governance in AB 1725, the college formed eight College Standing Committees, where matters concerning the work of the college are planned, monitored, and evaluated.
-Each constituent group of the College, i.e., Academic Senate, Classified Senate, Student Senate (Associated Students), Management, and individuals in the best position to understand the issues, is represented in membership on the College Standing Committees.
+To carry out the mandate of participatory governance in AB 1725, the college formed eight College Governance Committees, where matters concerning the work of the college are planned, monitored, and evaluated.
+Each constituent group of the College, i.e., Academic Senate, Classified Senate, Student Senate (Associated Students), Management, and individuals in the best position to understand the issues, is represented in membership on the College Governance Committees.
 This ensures the participatory nature of the college governance structure.

-The Academic Senate recognizes and authorizes the eight College Standing Committees as appropriate venues to conduct discussions regarding academic and professional matters.
-As such, these College Standing Committees carry out their work in matters of the “ten plus one.”
+The Academic Senate recognizes and authorizes the eight College Governance Committees as appropriate venues to conduct discussions regarding academic and professional matters.
+As such, these College Governance Committees carry out their work in matters of the “ten plus one.”
 The primacy of faculty in these discussions is ensured through the composition of committee membership, where faculty holds the majority.

+Governance Committee Co-Chairs:

-It is the responsibility of the faculty co-chairs of the Standing Committees to ensure that their committee’s delegated authority from the Academic Senate is accountable, and the committee’s recommendations communicated.
-The Academic Senate Council ensures the integrity of these delegated activities in the College Standing Committees through the following procedure:
+It is the responsibility of the faculty co-chairs of the Governance Committees to ensure that their committee’s delegated authority from the Academic Senate is accountable, and the committee’s recommendations communicated.
+The Academic Senate Council ensures the integrity of these delegated activities in the College Governance Committees through the following procedure:

-Inclusion of the College Standing Committee faculty co-chairs as members of the Academic Senate Council and Academic Senate Executive Council.
+Inclusion of the College Governance Committee faculty co-chairs as ex-officio members of the Academic Senate Council and Academic Senate Executive Council.

-Regular reporting and presentation of College Standing Committee recommendations by the faculty co-chairs at meetings of the Academic Senate Council or co-chair meetings with the Academic Senate President.
+Regular reporting and presentation of College Governance Committee recommendations by the faculty co-chairs at meetings of the Academic Senate Council or co-chair meetings with the Academic Senate President.

-Participation of the Academic Senate President in the President’s Council to present concerns or endorsements regarding the recommendations of the College Standing Committees.
+Participation of the Academic Senate President in Consultation Council and the President’s Council to present concerns or endorsements regarding the recommendations of the College Governance Committees.

-It is the responsibility of the classified co-chairs of the Standing Committees to ensure that their committee’s delegated authority is accountable, and the committee’s recommendations communicated to the Classified Senate.
+It is the responsibility of the classified co-chairs of the Governance Committees to ensure that their committee’s delegated authority is accountable, and the committee’s recommendations communicated to the Classified Senate.

-All Standing Committee faculty co-chairs should be appointed by the end of the Fall semester to enable them to shadow over the Spring and move into their chairships the following Fall Semester.
+All Governance Committee co-chairs should be appointed by the end of the Fall semester to enable them to shadow over the Spring and move into their chairships the following Fall Semester.

+Governance Committee Membership

-The membership of each College Standing Committee is outlined in the next section.
-Members are selected as follows:
+The membership of each College Governance Committee is outlined in the next section.

+These members are selected as follows:

 Faculty members are elected by their department or division (depending on criteria established for the governance group) and recommended to Academic Senate for appointment.